 A small business can use social media to its advantage and boost sales, but one has to be wise about it.
-So read on and reap the most benefits with our tips!
+So once you have the basics covered, read on and reap the most benefits with our tips!

 Social-media platforms allow a business to target communities so you have a better chance to strike a deeper connection in less time.
 More so, social media makes for great advertising and it’s free.

 You can update your followers on promotions and new products.
 Post photos and let potential customers see what you offer.
 But are you doing it right?

 You will not appear on the social media radar if your content isn’t backed by a good strategy.
 Social media algorithms are smart — but don’t worry, here’s how to make them work for your business.